jclaxton/workflow/README.md

 # Workflow coding assessment

 This project defines a coding assessment for UISG.
 It's copied from a [Remix template](https://github.com/remix-run/examples/tree/main/sharing-loader-data).
-The readme for the orinigal temple is below.
+The readme for the original template is below.

+TODO: add instructions when finalized

 # Sharing Loader Data